arthurphung01/Projects/School/README.md

-folder for all of my school projects
+This is a folder for all my school projects.